Sussex County Vocational School District: Board of education

-The district's board of education, composed of five members, sets policy and oversees the fiscal and educational operations of the district through its administration.
+The district's board of education, comprised of five members, sets policy and oversees the fiscal and educational operations of the district through its administration.
 As a Type I school district, four of the board's trustees are appointed by the Sussex County Board of County Commissioners to serve three-year terms of office on a staggered basis, with either one or two seats up for appointment each year.
 The Executive County Superintendent serves on the board as an ex officio member.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.